vkoukis/circuit-explorers/README.md

    If this happens, make sure you have connected every single input to either VCC or GND, and try again.
 See [this issue in Digital](https://github.com/hneemann/Digital/issues/36) for technical details.
+1. Compare the truth table of your new circuit to the truth table of Adventure 1A.
+They should be identical.
 1. Save your work as `adv-1b.dig`.